Basseterre: Climate

+Basseterre has a semi-arid climate (Köppen climate classification BSh), characterized by consistently warm temperatures and moderate rainfall.
+The dry season extends from December to April, while the wet season lasts from May to November, although even during the wet months, rainfall is typically brief and scattered, usually just below 10 days.
+The city averages about 900 millimetres (35 inches) of precipitation per year, making it drier than many other Caribbean destinations.

+Average daytime highs remain around 29–31 °C (84–88 °F) year-round, with nighttime temperatures generally between 23–25 °C (73–77 °F).
+Sunshine is abundant throughout the year, often exceeding 3,000 hours annually.
+The city’s low elevation and coastal exposure provide steady trade winds, keeping conditions comfortable, while reducing excessive heat and humidity.

 Around town

 Basseterre is a small city that is laid out in a grid pattern.
 It has four main streets running west to east, and they are listed here in sequence from south to north: Bay Road, Liverpool Row, Central Street, and Cayon Street.
 The main street running north to south is Fort Street/Bank Street, which is home to the bulk of the island's main shops and banks.
 The city has two centres, at The Circus, which is geared towards tourism, and the Independence Square, which contains the cathedral, courthouse, and most of the older buildings.

 Basseterre is the main commercial and industrial centre of St. Kitts.
 It is also the country's main port of entry for both sea and air travel, as well as the road and rail transport hub.
 It houses the administration buildings for the federal government (those for the island of Nevis are in Charlestown).
 It also houses the headquarters of the Eastern Caribbean Central Bank, as well as the headquarters for many other regional financial institutions.

 Despite its small size, Basseterre played host to Carifesta VII (the Caribbean Festival of Arts) in 2000, outbidding rivals many times its size.
 The city was able to outbid the United States of America to host matches for the 2007 World Cricket Cup.
 The Warner Park Sporting Complex was the site of the allocated first round matches of the tournament.
 This made St. Kitts and Nevis the smallest country in the world ever to host a World Cup event.

 Basseterre is home to two private, for-profit medical institutions founded by Robert Ross: Ross University School of Veterinary Medicine and the International University of Nursing.
 The city has four secondary schools, two of which are government-owned, and two are private schools.